-The holy Muslim month of Ramadan takes place during June or July every year (the exact dates change.
-In 2018, Ramadan starts on May 16 and concludes with Eid-ul-Fitr on June 15).
+The holy Muslim month of Ramadan takes place during May or June every year (the exact dates change.
+In 2019, Ramadan starts on May 6 and concludes with Eid-ul-Fitr on June 5).
 If you're a hardcore non-vegetarian and you're in Mumbai, it's a fantastic opportunity to feast on fresh street food.

 If you're not a really adventurous eater (like me!), be careful to avoid the more exotic body parts.
 Khiri is a popular delicacy.
 It's cow's udder, seasoned, cooked, and chopped up into little bite-sized pieces.
 And yes, it does smell milky (just in case you were curious).

-- Reality Tours & Travel is conducting special Ramadan Street Food tours to Mohammad Ali Road and vicinity from 6 p.m. to 9 p.m. on Saturday May 19 and Sunday May 20, 2018.
-Additional dates will be confirmed.
+- Reality Tours & Travel conducts special Ramadan Street Food tours to Mohammad Ali Road and vicinity from 6 p.m. to 9 p.m.
 The cost is 1,500 rupees per person, including all food.
 Book early as spots fill up fast.
 You'll also get to visit the tour guide's family, and share sweets and Ramadan stories with them.
 It's a fabulous local experience!

 - Viator offers four-hour small group Mumbai Street Food Tours through Mohammad Ali Road, Bhendi Bazaar, and Minara Masjid.
 The price starts from about 1,800 rupees per person, including food.

 - Khaki Tours is leading two and a half hour Ramadan Ramble food walks through the lanes of Bhendi Bazaar and Mohammad Ali Road on May 11 and 18 at 7.30 p.m.
 Sampling Bohri specialties is a highlight.
 The cost is 999 rupees per person.
 Book on their website or phone 8828100111.